 After coming to stand under Christ’s banner, the next step for entering his mission is to receive the call.
-Like the invitation found in St. Ignatius’s meditation, Jesus gave his disciples a very specific command in his last moments on earth.
-Before he ascended into heaven, Jesus said to his disciples: “all power in heaven and on earth has been given to me.
-Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I will be with you always, until the end of the age” (Mt 28:18 – 20).
+Like the invitation found in St. Ignatius’ meditation, Jesus gave his disciples a very specific command in his last moments on Earth.
+Before he ascended into heaven, Jesus said to his disciples: ‘All authority in heaven and on earth has been given to me.
+Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age’” (Mt 28:18–20).

-This is the mission Jesus entrusted to the Church, and he invites all of us who are baptized to participate in this work of evangelization and missionary discipleship (CCC 831).
-It’s not reserved for priests and religious or biblical scholars and missionaries.
-If we have truly encountered Christ, how can we not share him with world?: “it is unthinkable that a person should accept the Word and give himself to the kingdom without becoming a person who bears witness to it and proclaims it in his turn.”4 To the degree that we respond to this call, souls will be saved; to the degree that we fail to respond, souls will be lost.
-Our underperformance in evangelization costs the eternal life of souls.
+This is the mission Jesus entrusted to the Church, and he invites all of us who are baptized to participate in this work of evangelization as missionary disciples (cf. CCC 831).
+As Pope Francis says, “In virtue of their baptism, all the members of the People of God have become missionary disciples (cf. Mt 28:19).
+All the baptized, whatever their position in the Church or their level of instruction in the faith, are agents of evangelization.”
+(4) It’s not reserved for priests and religious or biblical scholars and missionaries.
+If we have truly encountered Christ, how can we not share him with others? “[I]t is unthinkable that a person should accept the Word and give himself to the kingdom without becoming a person who bears witness to it and proclaims it in his turn.”
+(5) To the degree that we respond to this call, souls will be saved; to the degree that we fail to respond, souls will be lost.
+Our lack of commitment in evangelization can cost the eternal life of souls.